 b) Is within a Conservation Area

 The Council should be given 6 weeks written/email notice of intended works on any tree(s) with a trunk diameter of more than 7.5cm (measured 1.5 metres above ground level) in Conservation Areas.
-In accordance with Policy EP7 (d) of the Moray Local Development Plan 2020, the Council will only agree to the felling of trees within a Conservation Area if they are dead, dying or dangerous.
+In accordance with Policy EP7 (d) of the Moray Local Development Plan (MLDP) 2020, the Council will only agree to the felling of trees within a Conservation Area if they are dead, dying or dangerous.

 c) A condition of a planning consent